Ruhaga of Tooro

-Rukirabasaija Kazana Ruhaga was Omukama of the Tooro Kingdom, Uganda from around 1861 to 1862.
-He was the second (2nd) Omukama of Tooro.
+Rukirabasaija Kazana Ruhaga was Omukama of the Tooro Kingdom, Uganda from around 1865-1866.
+He was the second (2nd) Omukama of Tooro and was a member of the Babiito dynasty.
+He was succeeded by Nyaika Kyebambe I who ruled from 1866-1871 during a significant period of political instability in the Bunyoro Kitara Empire.

 Claim to the throne

-He was the third son of Olimi I of Tooro, Omukama of Tooro between 1822 and 1865.
-He ascended the throne upon the death of his father in 1861.
+He was the third son of Olimi I of Tooro (Kaboyo Olimi I), Omukama of Tooro between 1822 and 1865.
+He ascended the throne upon the death of his father in 1865.

-Married life

-Not much is known about the married life of Omukama Ruhaga.

-Offspring

-There is no record available as to who were the children of Omukama Ruhaga.

 The final years

-Omukama Ruhaga was murdered by his brother, Kasunga Kyebambe Nyaika, in 1866.
+Omukama Ruhaga was murdered on the orders of his brother, Kasunga Kyebambe Nyaika.
 Nyaika then seized the throne and became the Omukama.